Get Involved in Establishing USP Reference Standards

 Establishing USP Reference Standards involves the voluntary cooperation of three groups: industry, government, and USP.
 Industry can participate in the process in the following ways:

 - By supplying a bulk quantity of drug substances, dosage forms, excipients, or other material to support documentary standards or monographs.
 These materials will serve as candidates for official USP Reference Standards.
-Access the USP Guideline for Suppliers of Reference Standard Materials.
+Access the USP Guideline for Donors of USP Reference Standard Candidate Materials.

 - By testing candidate materials provided by USP in your laboratories.
 This testing is integral to USP's characterization of USP Reference Standards.